are explained in championing inclusion through our brands

 Under our strategy, we've developed detailed plans to deliver on our social and environmental commitments: , and .
 Both depend on us encouraging positive change throughout our supply chain, to create maximum impact on the issues that matter most.
 To help foster this change, we've launched three 'supplier promises' – voluntary commitments we encourage our suppliers to make to support our objectives on equity, diversity and inclusion, living wages and climate.

 Unlocking potential by sharing resources more fairly

-For example, our Sunlight brand in Indonesia partners with UN Women on the WeLearn Opens in new window digital platform.
+In Indonesia, our Sunlight brand partners with UN Women on the digital platform.
 This is improving equal learning opportunities to empower women who want to start or grow their business.
 The initiative equips current and aspiring women entrepreneurs with the necessary business and digital skills to adapt to the changing world of work.

 In Kenya, Sunlight has set up Women of More.

 Through our Sundial Brands we’re dedicated to inclusive beauty, serving the unmet needs of people of colour in the US with brands such as Nubian Heritage and SheaMoisture.
 The New Voices Fund was initiated with funding from Sundial and Unilever and invests in businesses run by women of colour entrepreneurs.
 The New Voices Foundation offers them grants and support such as coaching and mentoring.
 SheaMoisture is one of Sundial’s brands that also invests in small, black-owned businesses as part of its .

 If we succeed in unlocking more potential, in more people, we'll be on our way to a more inclusive supply chain, and a more inclusive world.ensuring we respect our suppliers’ privacy